 We develop high-performing biologicals that will become a new class of sustainable agriculture solutions.

 Every teaspoon of soil is home to billions of microbes

-Microbes have evolved alongside plants and contribute to their growth by helping them efficiently access nutrients and protecting them from pests and diseases.
-We are plant scientists, microbiologists, synthetic biologists, and data scientists looking to the plant microbiome to develop solutions for today’s farmers.
+Microbes have evolved alongside plants and contributed to their growth by helping them efficiently access nutrients and protect against pests and diseases.
+We are plant scientists, microbiologists, synthetic biologists, and data scientists looking to the plant microbiome to drive the development of better and more sustainable solutions for today's farmers.